Telefonica/toolium/docs/visual_testing.rst

     page_element_2 = PageElement(By.ID, 'second_id')
     self.assert_full_screenshot(screenshot_name, exclude_elements=[page_element_1, page_element_2])

-* Both comparing methods have an optional parameter called *threshold* that marks the percentage of pixels that are allowed to be different
+* Both comparing methods have an optional parameter called *threshold* that marks the percentage of pixels that are allowed to be different.
+It must be a number between 0 and 1.

 .. code-block:: python